Co-Response Teams: A mother’s worry led to lasting change

 AT A GLANCE: Co-Response Teams

-• Teams of 2 police officers and 1 behavioral health professional proactively intervene both before and after crises to support New Yorkers at an increased risk of harm to self or others
+• Teams of 2 police officers and 1 behavioral health professional intervene before and after crises to support New Yorkers at an increased risk of harm to self or others

 • Teams provide connection to mental health care and other support, including housing, employment, social services, and family, leading to greater stability to people’s lives

-• In the most recent reporting period, there was a 91% reduction in police contacts involving violent offenses among New Yorkers who had previous violent offenses
+• In the most recent reporting period (Fiscal Year 22 Quarter 1 analysis), there was a 79% reduction in police contacts involving violent offenses among New Yorkers who had previous violent offenses